PANA Steering Committee

 When considering any decision, we must consider how the options meet community prioritized goals and builds capacity of leaders or facilitate the development of new leaders.

-We should always think from the perspective of the community (wear the collective hat) to determine what is best for the community - this could be different to what is best for the individual.
+We should always think from the perspective of the community (wear the collective hat) to determine what is best for the community.

 What is consensus?